prl-julia/julia-sub/README.md

 - We need to analyze type annotations used in Julia programs to see if they satisfy either the scoping or wildcards-like restriction.

+**TODO:** count annotations that do not literally correspond to the restriction from JB's thesis proposal on decidable subtyping.
+Currently, types that can be equivalently rewritten are not reported.

 ## Static analysis of types

 Usually, type annotations appear after `::` in the code: